tatsumoto-ren/tatsumoto-ren.github.io/blog/introduction-to-learning-japanese.md

 The more *language-dense* your immersion content is, the better.
 You can listen to podcasts but keep in mind that they're more challenging for beginners.
-Avoid listening to songs.
-They contain unnatural speech, and it's hard to hear the lyrics through music.
+If you like Japanese music, bear in mind that songs contain unnatural speech, and it's hard to hear the lyrics through music.
 Even in our native language we often fail to understand some parts of songs.
+Instead of listening to songs for the sake of immersion, it's better to choose a more comprehensible material.

 ### Outputting